-A. Communication:

-Faculty in the nursing program value open, direct, honest and respectful communication.
+A. Communication: Faculty in the nursing program value open, direct, honest and respectful communication.
 Students are expected to communicate openly, honestly and respectfully with peers, faculty, staff, health care agency, staff, patients and families.
 If concerns with a specific course of issue arise, the student is expected to discuss these concerns openly and honestly with the appropriate faculty/staff member.

-- C. Please note: Only school email will be used.
-The student is responsible to setup and maintain their school email and check email daily. - D. It is the students' responsibility to check school emails daily.
+B. Please note: Only school email will be used.
+The student is responsible to set-up and maintain their school email and check email daily.

-C. Messages:
+C. It is the students' responsibility to check school emails daily.
 Faculty and Support Staff may be contacted by email or by phone at 908-526-1200 and then dialing their extension.
-Please note you can expect responses to emails or phone messages within 24 hours, Monday- Friday.
-See phone extension and emails below.
+Please note you can expect responses to emails or phone messages within 48 hours, Monday- Friday.